 Peer to Peer: Talking to Friends about Pain

-If you are reading this, then you probably are a person with chronic pain.
+If you are reading this, then you probably are a person with chronic pain or functional symptoms.
 As a group of teens and young adults who have been down this road, we took a look back at our own personal experiences.
-We remember how hard it was (and sometimes still is!) to talk to friends about our pain.
+We remember how hard it was (and sometimes still is!) to talk to friends about our symptoms.
 So, we set out to answer the simple question:

-How can you talk to your friends about your pain?
+How can you talk to your friends about your pain/functional symptoms?

 While not all our tips will work for everyone, we hope you find some friendly responses here that will help to make your own journey a little easier.
 We’ve all been there and it’s not easy.
 Remember, you are not alone!

-- You don’t need to justify your pain to your friends or family, but trying to explain it can be helpful.
+- You don’t need to justify your symptoms to your friends or family, but trying to explain it can be helpful.

-- Be patient with your friends; a lot of people don’t understand chronic pain, but they probably don’t mean to upset you by asking questions.
+- Be patient with your friends; a lot of people don’t understand chronic symptoms, but they probably don’t mean to upset you by asking questions.